 Its high power density, Li-ion batteries also achieve a 70% smaller physical footprint than its Valve-Regulated Lead Acid (VRLA) counterparts.

-By leveraging ultimate UPS efficiency, data centres can lower costs and save thousands, free up valuable floor real estate within their facility, and opt for a greener solution for future data centres.
+By leveraging ultimate UPS efficiency, data centers can lower costs and save thousands, free up valuable floor real estate within their facility, and opt for a greener solution for future data centers.